- Study Permit Expiry

 International students are temporary residents of Canada and must comply with Canada’s immigration laws to maintain this status.
 If you are a study permit holder who doesn’t meet the conditions of your status:

 - Your next immigration application may be refused

 - You may be ordered to leave Canada

-It’s most important to know that you should:
+It’s most important to: